AI ChatBot Marketing Guide

 Chatbots allow for all the above and with consumers expecting more from businesses, making sure your bot is equipped to answer the right questions at the right time will profoundly improve your customer’s shopping experience.

 Although some customers would not be able to tell the difference between a bot and a human online interaction through a messaging service, it is not advised you pass your bot off as a human.
 Despite many companies believing it will make them more credible, it can actually pave the path for mistrust.

 Don’t Solely Rely on your Bot

-Bots are great for answering simple, strategic questions but if they are put in a situation where these questions evolve into a conversation, only the most advanced bots can keep up.
+Bots are perfect for answering simple, strategic questions but if they are put in a situation where these questions evolve into a conversation, only the most advanced bots can keep up.
 Make sure your customer care team is around to save the day.
-Because of the glitches associated with the modern day bot, many organizations couple bots to humans meaning members of your team can jump in when the bot isn’t right for the task.
+Because of the glitches associated with the modern day bot, many organizations couple bots to humans, meaning members of your team can jump in when the bot isn’t right for the task.

 Avoid Making These Common Bot Marketing Mistakes

 Now that you have an outline of your bot marketing strategy, it is essential you avoid making the below bot marketing mistakes: